Jepulisk/rust-cli-magic-8-ball/README.md

 Clone the repository or manually download.

-Run the `cargo run` in the project root folder.
+Run `cargo run` in the project root folder.